mugahed94/Hotel-Management-System/README.md

 - The system will force the guest to check out before leaving.
 - The system will ask the user for payment visa/cash when leaving.
 - The guest will be promoted for rating before leaving.
+- The system will forbid the user from registering at two different hotels at the same time.
+- The guest can book for other friends and family members.

 For admins:
 - Admin page.